 The IRIS DMC archives waveform (time-series) data from stations around the world.
-(View the types of time-series data we house) The following information highlights passive and active source data available through the DMC.
+The following information highlights passive and active source data available through the DMC.

 Most of the data archived at the DMC is from broad-band stations recording passive (or natural) source events.
 Some stations record continuously, some have triggered channels.
 Most of the passive source data are from permanent station installations and are archived in SEED format, but some data come to us from temporary installations and in formats other than SEED.

 - Search our data holdings for passive source data